 - In the Study Objectives section (1a and 1b), include a description of the project and briefly describe the goals/specific aims of the clinical trial.

-- Fill in the Human Gene Transfer sections 5a through 5h as appropriate.
+- Fill in the Human Clinical Trials sections 5a through 5h as appropriate.
+Please note that the questions and wording of this section have been updated as of June 2022.
 If the investigational product does not meet the definition of HGT, please still complete section 5 and modify your responses to fit the product being used.
 We are working to change the wording in the section to fit all potential IPs (not just HGT).

 - Complete the Safety section (7) of the application.

-- In the Attachments section, disregard the table information and attach (from NIH Points to Consider for HGT (pdf)):
+- Please consider that the information provided to the IBC is intended to describe protection of staff, the public, and the environment.
+In the Attachments section, disregard the table information and attach (from NIH Points to Consider for HGT (pdf):

-c) A procedure describing packing, labeling, and transportation procedures for the IP between its storage location, the location that it will be prepared at (e.g., pharmacy), and the location it will be administered to patients.
+- A procedure describing packing, labeling, and transportation procedures for the IP between its storage location, the location that it will be prepared at (e.g., pharmacy), and the location it will be administered to patients.
 This SOP should include descriptions of PPE and physical containment.
+Name how that material is contained (ie, for transport on the road, through public areas),

-d) A procedure (if not covered by other attachments) for administration of the IP.
+- A procedure (if not covered by other attachments) for administration of the IP (including other risks, like the use of sharps).

-e) If relevant, include the Pharmacy Manual describing the preparation of the investigational product before administration to patients.
+- If relevant, include the Pharmacy Manual or other relevant SOP describing the preparation of the investigational product before administration to patients.
+Clearly state what PPE is used when handling biohazardous materials (as relevant; ie. preparation - mixing, pipetting, diluting, loading into syringes or infusion bags and administration),

-f) A Biological Decontamination and Spill Clean-up Plan and Biological Waste Disposal Plan specific to your clinic/hospital location.
+- A Biological Decontamination and Spill Clean-up Plan and Biological Waste Disposal Plan specific to your administration/clinic/hospital location.
 Or standardized forms are also available for your use.
+Describe how to decontaminate spills or dispose of waste (solid/liquid) that is contaminated with product. (ie, a syringe and needle contaminated with IP after use)(what is used to decontaminate).

 - The P.I. should read and complete the assurance page of the application.